Infertility affects one in eight couples

 Diagnosis and treatment

-Our experienced physicians can conduct several basic fertility tests at our Grapevine and Alliance obgyn offices.
+Our experienced physicians can conduct several basic fertility tests at our Grapevine and Fort Worth obgyn offices.
 We begin by performing basic lab work, usually blood tests and urinalysis.
 Often, we test hormone levels, too.
 Another test we perform is an ovarian reserve test, which determines the remaining supply of eggs the woman has available.

 If our physicians suspect that a woman has physical issues that are causing her infertility, we may perform an ultrasound examination, sonohysterography, hysteroscopy or a hysterosalpingogram.